22 Oct Fiber Optic Cable Installation Cost

 | Lifetime ROI | Medium | High |

-Fiber reduces long-term TCO by eliminating extra telecom rooms, power, and cooling costs.
+Fiber reduces long-term TCO by eliminating additional telecom rooms, power, and cooling costs.

 4. Reducing Installation Cost with Cable Blowing Machines

-Air-blown (jetting) installation uses compressed air and a mechanical feeder to move the cable through ducts without pulling tension.
-This enables longer, faster, and safer installations compared to traditional pulling.
+Air-blown installation uses compressed air and a mechanical feeder to move the cable through ducts without pulling tension.

 - 2–3× faster installation speed